Publications

 2018

-1. Karpinska, M., Li, B., Rogers, A., & Drozd, A. (2018).
+1. :newspaper: Karpinska, M., Li, B., Rogers, A., & Drozd, A. (2018).
 Subcharacter Information in Japanese Embeddings: When Is It Worth It?
 Proceedings of the Workshop on the Relevance of Linguistic Structure in Neural Architectures for NLP, 28–37.
 Melbourne, Australia: ACL.

 Languages with logographic writing systems present a difficulty for traditional character-level models.
 Leveraging the subcharacter information was recently shown to be beneficial for a number of intrinsic and extrinsic tasks in Chinese.
 We examine whether the same strategies could be applied for Japanese, and contribute a new analogy dataset for this language.

-2. Rogers, A., Hosur Ananthakrishna, S., & Rumshisky, A. (2018).
+2. :newspaper: :large_orange_diamond: Rogers, A., Hosur Ananthakrishna, S., & Rumshisky, A. (2018).
 What’s in Your Embedding, And How It Predicts Task Performance.
 Proceedings of the 27th International Conference on Computational Linguistics, 2690–2703.
 Santa Fe, New Mexico, USA, August 20-26, 2018: ACL.

 Attempts to find a single technique for general-purpose intrinsic evaluation of word embeddings have so far not been successful.
 We present a new approach based on scaled-up qualitative analysis of word vector neighborhoods that quantifies interpretable characteristics of a given model (e.g. its preference for synonyms or shared morphological forms as nearest neighbors).
 We analyze 21 such factors and show how they correlate with performance on 14 extrinsic and intrinsic task datasets (and also explain the lack of correlation between some of them).
 Our approach enables multi-faceted evaluation, parameter search, and generally – a more principled, hypothesis-driven approach to development of distributional semantic representations.

-3. Rogers, A., Romanov, A., Rumshisky, A., Volkova, S., Gronas, M., & Gribov, A. (2018).
+3. :newspaper: :large_orange_diamond: Rogers, A., Romanov, A., Rumshisky, A., Volkova, S., Gronas, M., & Gribov, A. (2018).
 RuSentiment: An Enriched Sentiment Analysis Dataset for Social Media in Russian.
 Proceedings of the 27th International Conference on Computational Linguistics, 755–763.
 Santa Fe, New Mexico, USA: ACL.

 This paper presents RuSentiment, a new dataset for sentiment analysis of social media posts in Russian, and a new set of comprehensive annotation guidelines that are extensible to other languages.
 RuSentiment is currently the largest in its class for Russian, with 31,185 posts annotated with Fleiss’ kappa of 0.58 (3 annotations per post).
 To diversify the dataset, 6,950 posts were pre-selected with an active learning-style strategy.
 We report baseline classification results, and we also release the best-performing embeddings trained on 3.2B tokens of Russian VKontakte posts.